JemRF/RF-Documentation/pages/wifidocs/wifi_intro.md

 There are several configuration for the WiFi Sensor, plus DIY options.
 #### Temperature Sensor
-The Sensor comes with different digital temperature sensors of highly accurate and consistant readings using the Dallas DS18B20 sensor.
+The Sensor comes with different digital temperature sensors of highly accurate and consistent readings using the Dallas DS18B20 sensor.
 ##### Internal Sensor
 This configuration has the DS18B20 inside the case for monitoring temperatures around the unit.
 ##### External Sensor